 1. F3 file system driver.
-The F3 file system driver is implemented using FUSE [69, 70].
-We used FUSE for this prototype rather than implementing a kernel-based driver due to FUSE's relative simplicity and ease of development.
+The F3 file system driver is implemented using FUSE [70, 69].
+We used FUSE rather than implementing a kernel-based driver due to FUSE's relative simplicity and ease of development.
 We expect that any performance penalty that FUSE imposes is insignificant compared to the benefits provided by F3 (e.g., fewer network transfers).
-In the future, a kernel version of F3 could be implemented for production uses.